parseiro/spring-gft-starter-leonardo/README.md

 # en

+This is the final challenge for GFT Starter 5 bootcamp.

 This is a Spring Boot app in which a person may register clients.
 The client's address is fetched using Feign (Via Cep API).

 # pt-br